rudderlabs/rudder-integration-lotame-android/README.md

 ## Register your `onSync` callback
 DSP pixels are always synced after an `identify` call and we sync the pixels once in every 7 days.
 We check for the time elapsed since last sync in every `screen` call.
 You can get notified about the DSP Pixels syncs by registering a callback.
-The code snippet below shows the examle:
+The code snippet below shows the example:
 ```
 rudderClient.onIntegrationReady("Lotame") {
     (it as LotameIntegration).registerCallback {